NMangera/TMDb_Movie_Dataset/README.md

 **B) What are the desired outputs?**

 >1.
-Accurately answer all questions
+Answer all questions

 **C) What Questions To Ask?**

 >1.
-How have the success of genres changed over time (Revenue/Rating)?
+How has the success of genres changed over time (Revenue/Rating)?

 >1.1.
 How many movies of a particular genre have been released?

 >1.2.
-Howhave the fortunes of the genres compared over time?
+How have the fortunes of the genres compared over time?

 >2.
 How succesful are different genres (Revenue/Rating)?